omerts/f3b3/README.md

 # Project Name

-f3b3 is light-weight infrastructure for developing React, Redux, and RX based applications, with built it routing (using react-router's `history` package), fetch on route, and Redux-Observable helpers.
-It also promots breaking down your frontend into micro-frontends.
+f3b3 is light-weight infrastructure for developing React, Redux, and RX based applications, with built in routing, and fetch on route.
+It also promotes breaking down your frontend into micro-frontends.

 ## Prerequisites